johnchower/rtemplate/README.md

 It's structure is based off of the ProjectTemplate structure.
 [ProjectTemplate][projtemp] is an R package designed to provide a consistent structure to R analyses.
 It's aim is to "automate the boring stuff" such as directory structure, data loading, and munging.
-Though we agreed with the philosophy of ProjectTemplate, and found the tools it provides useful, we found it lacking in a couple of key ways.
+Though I agreed with the philosophy of ProjectTemplate, and found the tools it provides useful, I found it lacking in a couple of key ways.
 This repository was created to address those shortcomings.

-The primary shortcoming we sought to fix was that ProjectTemplate is not smart about which data it loads and when.
+The primary shortcoming I sought to fix was that ProjectTemplate is not smart about which data it loads and when.
 Throughout the course of an analysis, certain datasets become obsolete, or no longer needed.
 ProjectTemplate's solution of caching these datasets in a designated directory is good, but the behavior of loading data from cache leaves much to be desired.
 Essentially, it's all-or-nothing.
 You either load all of the cached data, or none of it.
-We sought a solution where each R script loads only those datasets it needs.
-Of course, we could write boilerplate code at the beginning of each script to do this, but this would defeat one of the main reasons we started using ProjectTemplate in the first place.
+I sought a solution where each R script loads only those datasets it needs.
+Of course, I could write boilerplate code at the beginning of each script to do this, but this would defeat one of the main reasons I started using ProjectTemplate in the first place.

 The solution to this was to create "Reserve" directories where data, cached